OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    4.3 Graphic console.
   ----------------------

-   It is possible to use "graphic console" (console emulation in vesa 800x600 mode).
+   It is possible to use "graphic console" (console emulation in vesa modes).

       mode con list